 Wedding anniversaries and other annual milestones are often celebrated.
 A business anniversary is no different.
 Send a handwritten note once a year on the date customers first purchased from you to mark this occasion.
 You might also include a gift voucher or promotional shopping code as an anniversary gift.
 Make sure you only send these anniversary notes to regular shoppers though.
 Lapsed or occasional shoppers aren’t likely to feel a strong connection with your business.
 Your anniversary card might seem forced and disingenuous to these customers.

-Not all handwritten notes should come at positive times.
+Not all handwritten notes should come in positive times.
 The moments when you make mistakes are also prime opportunities for sending handwritten cards.
 An apology should always feel personal.
 A handwritten card has a human touch and sincerity that emails and typed letters can’t convey.
 It’ll make a more lasting impact than an apologetic phone call.

 Send handwritten notes after receiving negative feedback or witnessing problems occurring in-store or online.
 Perhaps there was a problem with your service, a mistake with a shipped order, or a fault in your product.
 Whatever the reason, a handwritten note can turn your customer’s opinion around and retain business.
 Keep your tone sincere.
 This is not the time for making jokes, as they can easily be misconstrued.
 Where appropriate, consider adding a gift card or promotional card to make up for your error.